How to Optimize Tire Pressures for OEM and Aftermarket Wheels and Tires

 When to Check Tire Pressures

 I check tire pressures monthly on the first of the month.
-Sometimes I’ll catch a small leak that I never would have noticed otherwise.
+Sometimes I’ll catch a small leak that I would never have noticed otherwise.
 I do it first thing in the morning, before driving on them or letting the sun warm them up.
 If I need to add air, I exceed by 2–5 psi and then bleed them off the next morning.
-As temperatures rise during the spring, pressures will actually rise slightly and I might have to bleed off ½ psi or so each month.
-In the fall, the cool dense air occupies less volume and I find that I usually have to add a bit of air each month.
+As temperatures rise during the spring, pressures will actually rise slightly, and I might have to bleed off ½ psi or so each month.
+In the fall, the cool, dense air occupies less volume, and I find that I usually have to add a bit of air each month.
 Since every tire pressure gauge reads differently, I always use the same one.

 My daughter finds this easier to use than pencil-type gauges.
 Her fingers are delicate, but she can grab this with both hands if necessary.